Common Name: California Giant Salamander

 Locations: United States – California

-The California Giant Salamander is listed as as Near Threatened by the International Union for the Conservation of Nature (IUCN).
+The California Giant Salamander is listed as as Near Threatened by the International Union for the Conservation of Nature (IUCN) Red List.
 The main threats to the survival of the salamander is the encroachment of humans on their small habitat.
 Their habitat is great for logging but logging is not good for the salamanders.
 Also towns are growing and need more land.
+They just build right over their habitat.